Even

 Assure your execs: This really is you

-You — or the person being considered as author — may wonder if the ghostwritten piece will be “authentic.”
-In other words, will it truly capture your CEO’s passion for and knowledge of the topic?
+The “author” may wonder if the ghostwritten piece will be “authentic.”
+In other words, will it truly capture their passion for and knowledge of the topic?

 Yes, it will.
 A great ghostwriter elicits expertise and enthusiasm during the interview, then hones it through research to create a thoughtful, well-organized thought leadership piece that others will want to read.
 A ghostwriter helps to “pull out” your CEO’s big ideas and point of view.

-Once the first draft is ready, the piece goes through a lengthy and detailed editing process.
-During that stage, your CEO can refine it to further reflect his or her own voice.
-No ghostwritten piece is published without approval, so the final published piece is infused with authenticity.
+Once the first draft is ready, the piece goes through a careful editing process that continues the collaboration.
+The author can refine it to further reflect their own voice.

 Publishing great thought leadership pieces has proven to be a powerful content marketing tool.
 Such pieces position your company leaders as experts and organically bring leads to your business.
 A packed schedule shouldn’t prevent your leadership from taking advantage of this option; if they don’t have the time to craft a stellar article personally, hire a ghostwriter.